projectlegionos/blog_source/content/content/new/2021-09-01-SeptemberPatch.md

 ---
 layout:     post
-title: (3.13) LegionOS Changelogs
+title:      LegionOS (3.13)
-subtitle: September
+subtitle:   Sept 2021 Update
-tags: [Security Patch]
-image: 'legionlogo.png'
+author:     "Rajkale"
+header-img: "img/post-bg-js-module.jpg"
-comments: true
+catalog: true
+tags:
+    - Monthly updates
+    - Security patch
 ---
-Hello Brothers / Sister
+# Hello Brothers / Sister

 As we posted earlier  3.13 release is up now.
 Sorry for the  delay but is because we added some great features for  UI and we update everything and  fixed that stuf which can be done.
 Only bug now is under dark mode schedule but we working on it.
 Next Updates will be there with new security patches  and we looking forward for Android S .